VerseGroup/DevVerse-api/README.md

 # DevVerse

-DevVerse is a simple and open-source extension for Github that allows users to more effectively interact with Github.
-It is a companion to the Github Mobile app and provides features such as project boards (intergrated from github), repository access and text message notifications.
-All authentication is handled by Github with oauth.
+DevVerse is a simple and open-source extension for GitHub that allows users to more effectively interact with GitHub.
+It is a companion to the GitHub Mobile app and provides features such as project boards (intergrated from GitHub), repository access and text message notifications.
+All authentication is handled by GitHub with OAuth.

-Services that DevVerse Provides:
+Services that DevVerse provides:
-- Oauth integration with Github.
+- Oauth integration with GitHub.
 No passwords needed.
-- Automatic Notifications from Twilio based off of github API.
+- Automatic notifications from Twilio based off of GitHub API.
 - Note storage through progress board
 - Repository access